-Our itinerary begins with two nights in incomparable Venice, the world’s most famous lagoon.
+Our itinerary begins with two nights in the world’s most famous lagoon.
 We’ll explore the islands of Burano and Torcello and cruise down the Grand Canal.

 A charming 17th century Venetian noble palace in Follina is our base for exploring the Prosecco wine region.
 We’ll discover the village charm of hilltop Asolo on the way toAntonio Canova’s sculptures at Possagno.
 A drive north through the Dolomite mountains will take us to wonderful Bolzano and Austrian Italy.
 Following a train ride and a morning’s walk on the Renon Plateau we’ll visit Otzi, the 5,000-year-old Iceman.

 The lovely town of Riva lies at the top of Lake Garda.
 We’ll board a ferry here for Malcesine and then drive south to romantic Verona with its first century Roman Arena.
 Finally, the villas of architect Andrea Palladio and his incredible Teatro Olimpico at Vicenza will top off our 12 days.
 All this and more you will discover in the northeast Italian regions of Veneto and Alto Adige!

-For most of its long history the only entrance to the city was by sea and transport was through its 150 canals.
+For most of its long history the only entrance to Venice was by sea and transport was through its 150 canals.
 Train service was initiated in the 1860s and the auto causeway completed in 1933.
 Both take you only as far as Piazzale Roma from where you have the choice of entering via water taxi or by crossing a pedestrian bridge into the maze of winding alleys and additional 400 bridges

 Afternoon arrivals to the luxury Hotel Bauer Palazzo (two nights) a short walk from Saint Mark’s Square.
 Your tour manager will be expecting you for a late afternoon welcome meeting and aperitifs at the rooftop hotel bar Settimo Cielo followed by an included dinner in the Sala il Cortile.

 Today begins with a local guide tour of St. Mark’s Square that includes the Doge’s Palace and the Basilica, the power and soul of the 1000 year maritime republic.
 And after time on your own to get lost in the maze of Venetian alleys we’ll board our private boat for an exploration of the Venetian Lagoon.